-Helen Hunt Hospitalized After Car Crash
+Helen Hunt Hospitalized After Car Flips Over in Accident

 Helen Hunt was involved in a car accident on Wednesday.

-A spokesperson for the Los Angeles Police Department told People the incident occurred in Los Angeles' Mid-City area on the corner of San Vicente and Tremaine Avenue.
+An officer for the Los Angeles Police Department confirmed to E!
+News that the incident occurred in Los Angeles' Mid-City area on the corner of San Vicente and Tremaine Avenue.

-Video footage obtained by TMZ showed Hunt's black SUV crossing the intersection and then being struck by another vehicle, causing the Mad About You star's car to flip on its side.
+Video footage obtained by TMZ showed Hunt's black SUV crossing the intersection and then being struck by a white Honda, causing the Mad About You star's car to roll over on its side.
 Sources told the celebrity news outlet Hunt was sitting in the back of the car as a passenger at the time.

-An LAPD spokesperson told People the actress was transported to a local hospital along with a number of other people after the collision.
-Per the publication, police investigated the incident and determined no crime was committed.
+The actress was then transported to a local hospital, which TMZ reported was Cedars-Sinai Medical Center in Beverly Hills.
 The 56-year-old celebrity was released from the hospital hours later.
-Her rep reportedly told TMZ the Oscar winner was shaken but didn't suffer any major injuries.
+Her rep reportedly told TMZ Hunt was shaken but didn't suffer any major injuries.

+According to People, police investigated the incident and determined no crime was committed.